exercism/x86-64-assembly/exercises/concept/black-jack/.docs/instructions.md

 Define the `can_split_pairs` function with parameters `card_one` and `card_two`, which are two numbers representing a pair of cards.
 The function must return 1 if the two-card hand can be split into two hands, 0 otherwise.
-In order to make it easier to work with the boolean values, the constants `TRUE` and `FALSE`, respectively equivalent to 1 and 0, are defined at the top of the file.
+In order to make it easier to work with the values, the constants `TRUE` and `FALSE`, respectively equivalent to 1 and 0, are defined at the top of the file.

 ```c
 can_split_pair(12, 13)